City problem · Geneva

 Open question

-If you handed your file to a US IDN value-analysis committee tomorrow, would they find all six signals on the first read, or would they file it under untested and move on?
+If you handed your file to a US IDN value-analysis committee tomorrow, would they find all six signals on the first evaluation, or would they file it under untested and move on?

 "Best-in-class in Europe is real and not enough.
-US procurement reads a different evidence stack.
-Build that one too."House reading on Swiss medtech US entry
+US procurement judges a different evidence stack.
+Build that one too."House view on Swiss medtech US entry

 The gap is paid in stalled IDNs, lost contracts, and a vintage that did not deliver.